How to Declutter as a Couple

 We are big advocates of Marie Kondo and her book, The Life-Changing Magic of Tidying Up.
 One of her central tenets is that you don’t organize bit by bit.
 You thoroughly have a once-in-a-lifetime clean and implement a plan of how you’ll purchase, store, and purge stuff systematically in the future.
 After your big organization project, you shouldn’t have to do it again except a few tidying hours here and there each year.

-Plus, this Couple’s Decluttering Challenge will earn you money that can be put towards something more meaningful than the spare shower curtain.
+You’ll find that a decluttered life helps you maintain a clear head and overcome analysis paralysis over small and large life decisions.
+Additionally, this Couple’s Decluttering Challenge will earn you money that can be put towards something more meaningful than the spare shower curtain.

 The Couple’s Decluttering Challenge